NikiforovAll/nikiforovall.github.io/_posts/2025-04-02-mcp-template-getting-started.md

 tags: [ dotnet, ai, mcp ]
 published: true
 shortinfo: "In this post, I will show you how to use a simple template to create an MCP server that can be distributed as a global tool."
+description: "In this post, I will show you how to use a simple template to create an MCP server that can be distributed as a global tool."
 fullview: false
 comments: true
 related: true